 Living in Penn's College Houses is an essential part of the Penn experience.
 Freshmen are required to live on campus and participate in a meal plan during their first year of enrollment.
 Students may submit housing preferences online by logging into the Admissions Applicant Portal.
 The housing preferences request form will be available the first business day after all regular admission decisions have been released.
 Please read instructions below.
 Any questions can be directed to the Housing Assignments Office at 215-898-8271 or via email to

-ResourcesReview the following resources and information prior to completing your Housing Preferences Request Form.
+ResourcesReview the following resources and information (coming soon!) prior to completing your Housing Preference Request Form.

 Room ChangesFirst-year students can request a room change by first confirming their assignment on CampusExpress.upenn.edu, then filling out the Room Change Request Form at MyHomeAtPenn.upenn.edu.
 After logging into My Home At Penn, students should click "Room Change Request."